|

-Present participle for become upset, excited
+Present participle for to become excitedly upset or angry

 Present participle for to rise or stand erect, like bristles